-Our admission decisions are based on a composite of criteria applied to all of the credentials presented in your application.
+Our admission decisions are based on a composite of criteria.
 We do not use absolute minimum scores ("cutoffs") to make admissions decisions.
-However, those students with GRE scores at or above the 50th percentile and a GPA of at least 3.0 in the bachelor's degree are especially encouraged to apply.
+However, students with GRE scores at or above the 50th percentile and a GPA of at least 3.0 in the bachelor's degree are especially encouraged to apply.

 - Students must have a baccalaureate degree (in any field).
 Depending on the specific background of the individual and his/her career goals, additional undergraduate level work may be required (e.g., Research Methods, Introduction to Statistics, and Intermediate Statistics and Research Methods).

 - All applicants must submit official transcripts from their undergraduate institution(s).